mingeun0507/querydsl/README.md

 ## Querydsl

+## Modifications

+The original Querydsl source code has been modified by `mingeun0507` in accordance with the Apache License, Version 2.0.
+The modifications include:

+- Added support for Java Record types in `TypeExtractor` class for improved type handling.

+These modifications are available under the same Apache License, Version 2.0.
+Full details of the license can be found in the LICENSE file.

+## Original README
 Querydsl is a framework which enables the construction of type-safe SQL-like queries for multiple backends including JPA, MongoDB and SQL in Java.

 Instead of writing queries as inline strings or externalizing them into XML files they are constructed via a fluent API.